skit-ai/tech/_posts/2022-02-07-feature-disentanglement1.md

 </center>
 </figure>

 The first part of the loss function takes care of the reconstruction of the image, it is the second term that learns the latent code of VAE.
-The advantage of using  Gaussians with covariant matrices is that different dimensions that span across are independent.
-So increasing the weight of this(second part) loss, makes the latent code to be disentangled and independent.
+Different dimensions that span across Gaussians are independent, so by making the prior distribution gaussian, we force the dimensions of the latent code to be independent of each other.
+So increasing the weight of the second part of the loss, makes the latent code to be disentangled and independent.
 But this also brings a tradeoff between disentanglement and the reconstruction capability of the VAE.
+Although Beta-VAE models are good in disentangling the features, the reconstruction ability of this model is not the best.

 <figure>
 <center>